tacahiroy/dotfiles/README.md

-My configuration files.
+dotfiles
 ===========

-for Linux and OS X.
+Vim, zsh and tmux etc.
+used on OS X and GNU/Linux mainly.